No passwords, No popups, No cost

 1999

-A. Our FAQs "How Electroplating Works" and "Introduction to Chrome Plating" may help you, Raymond -- please give them a look!
-But unfortunately it may prove difficult for you to make a business out of chrome plating in your garage due to OSHA safety regulations and EPA waste disposal regulations.
+A. See our FAQs "How Electroplating Works" and plate some scraps yourself -- it will cost nothing.
+Then see "Introduction to Chrome Plating"; it may help you, Raymond, please give it a look!
+Nickel plating as a hobby is one thing, but it would be difficult for you to make a business out of plating in your garage due to OSHA safety regulations and EPA waste disposal regulations; plus the toxicity of chrome plating solutions makes chrome plating impractical.

-The plating industry was this country's very first EPA-regulated industry, and the burden of compliance is heavy.
-Further, chrome plating solution is carcinogenic (think Erin Brokovich [adv: DVD on eBay & Amazon] and hexavalent chrome).
-If you charge a friend a few dollars to plate something, you might be considered in the business and possibly subject to reporting and disposal requirements.
+The plating industry was the country's first EPA-regulated industry, and the burden of compliance is heavy.
+Further, chrome plating solution is carcinogenic (think Erin Brokovich [adv: DVD on eBay & Amazon affil links] and hexavalent chrome).
+So if you charge a friend a few dollars to plate something, you are starting on the slippery slope of being subject to reporting and disposal requirements.
 So please start by investigating the regs before buying anything and becoming forever responsible for it.

 Why do we say "forever responsible"?
-Picture a company that has generated toxic waste.
-They hire a contractor for disposal which turns out to be an evil one which dumps the waste in a swamp, pockets the disposal fees, dissolves the corporation and disappears -- leaving the public to pay the cleanup cost as in days of old?
-To address that problem the EPA came up with a simple rule: it doesn't matter who you ship hazardous waste to, or how much you paid to get rid of it, or how long ago it was: the "generator" of the waste remains responsible for it forever no matter what!
-Then add their 'joint & several liability' clause and you realize that if they can't separate your waste from others' wastes it's not a good thing for you, it's a very bad thing :-(
+Picture what happened in the old days when a company generated toxic waste: they would hire a contractor for disposal.
+But if that contractor turned out to be an evil midnight dumper who pockets the disposal fees and dissolves the corporation and disappears -- it left the public to pay the cleanup costs.
+To address that problem the EPA came up with a simple rule: it doesn't matter who you ship hazardous waste to, or how much you paid to get rid of it, or how long ago it was: the "generator" of the waste remains responsible for it forever!
+Then add their 'joint & several liability' clause and you realize that when you can't separate your waste from others' wastes it's a very bad thing :-(

 Ted Mooney, finishing.com